DenimsMods/SimpleMuseum/README.md

 Allows you to load and display static arbitrary GeckoLib models via resource packs.
 Primarily useful for testing things in-game or creating displays/showcases.

-Use the "Curator's Cane" (found in the "tools" creative tab) to create a dummy.
-Use the cane on the dummy to open its settings, or hit the dummy with the cane to remove the dummy.
+Use the "Curator's Cane" (found in the "tools" creative tab) to create a puppet.
+Use the cane on the puppet to open its settings, or hit the puppet with the cane to remove the puppet.

 Custom models can be loaded via resource packs (server packs are recommended).
 Use whatever you like for the namespace (the `/assets/<namespace-here>/`folder).
 I recommend either using this mod's ID (`simplemuseum`) or coming up with